estii20/aquileia-roman-city/README.md

 Safari browser used to test the contact form in case of variability to the design.

-Hero image changes depending on screen size.
+Hero image appears depending on screen size.
+Small screens no image is displayed and a background color of light blue ` rgb(152, 207, 246, 0.5) ` is displayed to add color to the small screen.

 Font awesome styling amended using CSS only.